 We normally express continuity of actions by using continuous / progressive tenses.
 The verb takes the ing ending.
 We apply other rules of tense formation there.

-So, as I have figured it out, continuity of an action, in light of tense formation, has to have 2 key aspects.
+So, as I have figured it out, continuity of an action, in light of tense formation, has 2 key aspects.

 1. Action in progress 2. a period of time in the frame of which this action takes place.

 This period of time can be really long.

 I have done this for ages.
 We have worked here for 10 years.

 I have been standing here for 5 minutes.